Alternatives to equity release

 Rent a room

 In you have enough space, you could rent out a room to generate extra income, or depending on where you live, advertise holiday lets on websites such as Airbnb.

 The Government’s rent a room scheme lets individuals earn up to £7,500 (or £3,750 for joint owners) a year tax free renting out furnished accommodation to lodgers.

 There are conditions to be aware of though such as the property must be furnished.
 You should also consider whether you are comfortable with the prospect of someone else living in your home.

-- Get a part time job – Getting part time work may be an alternative if you want to keep active and earn some extra cash.
+Getting part time work may offer an alternative solution to equity release if you want to keep active and earn some extra cash.
 Having said that suitable part time jobs may be hard to find and you might prefer not to continue working any longer than you already have.